Are you looking for new hire checklist templates? Then you are at the right place.

 Signed Offer Letter and Employment Agreement

 Include a copy of the signed contract in your new hire’s file.
 Employers use offer letters to extend a job offer to a candidate and outline the terms and conditions of the request.
-By including critical elements in your offer letter, you can communicate your organization’s values and attractiveness as an employer.
+You can communicate your organization’s values and attractiveness as an employer by including critical elements in your offer letter.

 New Employee Forms and Policies

-Along with the offer letter and job agreement, there are several other new hire forms and signed policies you must have for your new hires, including tax paperwork.
+Along with the offer letter and job agreement, you must have several other new hire forms and signed policies, including tax paperwork, for your new hires.

 Signed Federal and State W-4 Forms

 Have your workers fill and sign a Federal W-4 form on or before their first day of work.
 The W-4 is where an employee pinpoints his tax withholding choices.
 You can locate the form on the IRS website.
-You do not have to submit a replica of it to the IRS but must keep the original on file.
+You must not submit a replica to the IRS but must keep the original on file.

 States use the national W-4 form, while others have their W-4 form or don’t collect state taxes.
-You can see your state’s W-4 document or counterpart on the Federation of Tax Administrators’ website.
+Your state’s W-4 document or counterpart is on the Federation of Tax Administrators’ website.
 Like the federal W-4, receive this on Day One (if your state requires it).

 State New Hire Reporting